Small Water System

 Small Water System: Wells

-Upon completion of this course, operators should be able to set up a wellhead protection program, identify parts of a well and pump system, maintain and rehabilitate a well, operate and maintain a well pump and hydropneumatic pressure tank, inspect a well and pumping system, disinfect wells and pumps, keep accurate records of a well and pumping system, remove sand from water mains, troubleshoot problems in wells and pumping systems, select a well site, describe types of wells and drilling methods, test and evaluate a well and pump, and abandon and plug a well no longer productive or needed.
+This course teaches operators how to set up a wellhead protection program, identify parts of a well and pump system, maintain and rehabilitate a well, and operate and maintain a well pump and hydro-pneumatic pressure tank.
+Operators will learn how to inspect, keep accurate records, and troubleshoot problems in wells and pumping systems.
+This course also presents information on disinfecting wells and pumps, and removing sand from water mains.
+In addition, this course describes types of wells and drilling methods, and will teach operators how to select a well site, test and evaluate a well and pump, and abandon and plug a well that is no longer productive or needed.

 1.8 CEUs (18 contact hours)